The sign out front said Phenix. It meant to say Phoenix but the O was out.

 Charlie told him.
 A similar story to what he’d said before.
 A few more weeks, no plans, taking it as it comes, a few more nights here before going somewhere else.

 Someone else came up to the counter, the bartender walked went over to them.

-Harry sat and sipped.
+Charlie sat and sipped.
 Looked down the back of the bar.
 There was a big crowd there, they were laughing really getting into it covered with purple lights from the roof.
-Harry was happy sitting with himself.
+Charlie was happy sitting with himself.
 He was at a bar alone for the first time.
 The seats left and right empty.
 Sitting alone.

 The bartender came back.

 Two girls walked in.
 They sat on the seat to the right and the one next to it.
-Harry kept looking forward.
+Charlie kept looking forward.
 Didn’t break stare as they sat down, ordered.

 The girls started talking.
 Something about how their night was going.
-Who’s birthday it was.
+Whose birthday it was.
 Who they would meet out later.
 Where they would go after the Phoenix.